 Coeur d'Alene orthopedic surgeon suspected of hiding camera at his medical office's bathroom

 Apr.
-6—A Coeur d'Alene orthopedic surgeon faces several child sex and voyeurism charges after video footage from a bathroom hidden camera was found at his medical office.
+7—A Coeur d'Alene orthopedic surgeon faces several child sex and voyeurism charges after video footage from a bathroom hidden camera was found at his medical office.

 Detectives obtained an arrest warrant Thursday charging Spencer Greendyke, 68, on suspicion of two felony counts of sexual exploitation of a child by preparation of sexually exploitative material and six felony counts of video voyeurism, according to a Coeur d'Alene Police Department news release.